Tango Workshops: Taking your Tango to the Next Level

 In the End

 Take workshops with people you admire as dancers!
 It means you are serious in taking your Tango to the next level if you use that knowledge to improve your dancing.
-If you want to go for the fun atmosphere and meet your favourite tango dancers in person, that’s also fine, but ultimately you should be attending the workshops to improve your dancing.
+If you want to go for the fun atmosphere and meet your favorite tango dancers in person, that’s also fine, but ultimately you should be attending the workshops to improve your dancing.